History of Walt Disney in Timeline

 December 1936: Adoption of Daughter Sharon

-In December 1936, Walt and Lillian Disney adopted their daughter, Sharon, who was born six weeks prior.
+In December 1936, Walt Disney and his wife Lillian adopted their second daughter, Sharon, who was born six weeks prior.

 December 1937: Premiere of Snow White